C4AI/arandu_user_guide/README.md

 ## What is Slurm?

-Slurm is a workload manager
+Slurm is a workload manager.

 ## Job
-Slurm is a workload manager

-## Job

 A Slurm Job is a unique task that will be sent from the master node to one of the workers, where it can be processed.
-Jobs can be divided into two categories: interective and batch.
+Jobs can be divided into two categories: interactive and batch.

 Interactive jobs are the ones the user can interactively send commands and see their outputs in real time.
-Batch, on the other hand, have a fixed list of commands that will be given to the worker node.
+Batch jobs, on the other hand, have a fixed list of commands that will be given to the worker node.

 ## Queue
-## Queue

 Slurm works with a queue system that distributes the available resources to users on request.
-In case more resources are requested than those available at a given moment, a queue will be formed and new jobs will be started as old ones finish.
+In case more resources are requested than those available at a given moment, a queue will be formed, and new jobs will be started as old ones finish.

-## Create an interactive a job
+## Create an interactive job

 To start up an interactive job: